Are you looking for a homemade salmon skin dog treats recipe that doesn’t cost you an arm and a leg?

 How Do I Use Homemade Salmon Treats for Dogs?

-On some days, I will bring a bag of 100% salmon pieces from this recipe.
+On some days, I will bring a bag of 100% baked salmon skins for dogs (from this recipe) – if you know how to cook salmon skin for dogs, you can create standalone crispy dog treats.
 But more often, I mix these pieces in with other treats.

 For example, I will take a bag of cubed chicken and mix these salmon pieces in.
 It makes all the chicken smell deliciously fishy and the entire bag of treats becomes higher value.